ahmedembeddedx/Cross-Modality_Search_Engine/README.md

-Certainly!
-Below is a template for your README.md file for the Multi-Modal Search Engine project:

----

 # Multi-Modal Search Engine

 This project is a Multi-Modal Search Engine developed using CLIP by OpenAI, with Flask API for backend and React for the frontend web application.